spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 {% endinfo_block %}

+8. Optional: In *Request Parameters*, you can specify the request parameters to configure your incoming in a certain way.
+For example, you can specify the parameters that would enable import of products that were updated in Akeneo: `search={"updated":[{"operator":">","value":"&{timestamp}"}],"completeness":[{"operator":"=","value":100,"scope":"ecommerce"}],"enabled":[{"operator":"=","value":true}]}`.

+![incoming-request-parameters]
-8. In *HTTP Client*, select the Akeneo client that you created at this step: [Connect the Spryker Middleware powered by Alumio with Akeneo PIM](#1-connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim).
+9. In *HTTP Client*, select the Akeneo client that you created at this step: [Connect the Spryker Middleware powered by Alumio with Akeneo PIM](#1-connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim).
-9. In *Entity schema*, select *Akeneo Product*.
+10. In *Entity schema*, select *Akeneo Product*.
-10. Live other fields empty.
+11. Live other fields empty.
 In the top right click **Save and continue**.
 You should see the message that the incoming configuration has been created.
 ![incoming-configuration-batch-products]

 The incoming configuration should now appear at the **Configurations->Incoming** page.

 <!--This is a hidden comment.
 This configuration is for the Akeneo Subscriber

 1. In the Spryker Middleware Powered by Alumio platform, go to **Connections->Incoming** and click the + sign.
-2. In the **Name** field, enter the Name of your configuration.
+2. In *Name*, enter the Name of your configuration.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In the **Description** field, add the description of your incoming configuration.
 4. To activate the incoming configuration, set the status to *Enabled*.
 5. In the *Subscriber* field, select the subscriber.